MrTharinduDasantha/Full-Stack-Real-Time-Chat-App/README.md

 # Full Stack Real-Time Chat Website

-In this project, I will make a Full-stack real-time chat app using React JS and Firebase.
+In this project, I will make a Full-stack real-time website using React JS and Firebase.

-You can create an account and chat with your friends in this chat app.
+You can create an account and chat with your friends in this chat website.
 In the chat, you can also send the images.

 I will create the authentication using Firebase and store the chat images in Firebase storage.
 I will store the chat messages on the Firestore Database, which sends the chat messages in real time.